lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 # Genotype function types
 Genotype functions are classified by their output data.
+By convention, each type is has an identifier used as prefix for the names of all functions of that output type.

 ---------
 ## Used function type identifiers